Overview of the Beckman Institute

 - Integrative Imaging

-- Molecular and Electronic Nanostructures
+- Molecular Science and Engineering

 The 313,000 square foot building was made possible by a generous gift from U of I alumnus and founder of Beckman Instruments, Inc., Arnold O. Beckman, and his wife Mabel M. Beckman, with a supplement from the State of Illinois.
 Additionally, the Arnold and Mabel Beckman Foundation provides ongoing financial assistance for various Institute and campus programs.
 Daily operating expenses of the Institute are funded by the state and its research programs are mainly supported by external funding from the federal government, corporations, and foundations.